Brown-Eyed Susan

 Aster family (Asteraceae)

-Cultivation: The preference is full to partial sun, and moist to mesic conditions.
-A rich loam produces the best growth, although a soil with some gravel or clay is tolerated.
-This plant has limited drought tolerance, and may drop some of its lower leaves should this occur.
-After the blooming season is over, Brown-Eyed Susan can appear untidy.
+Cultivation: The preference is full to partial sun, moist to mesic conditions, and fertile loamy soil, although soil with some gravel or clay is tolerated.
+This plant has moderate drought-tolerance; it may drop some of its lower leaves or wilt should this occur.
+After the blooming season is over, Brown-Eyed Susan can appear rather untidy.

-Comments: This coneflower can be distinguished from others by the smaller size of the flowers, which also have fewer ray florets.
-It is often observed in the eastern range of the tallgrass prairie, but tends to retreat to wetland or woodland areas further to the west where rainfall amounts are lower and summer temperatures are more extreme.
+Comments: Brown-Eyed Susan can be distinguished from similar species by the smaller size of its flowerheads and the smaller number of ray florets per flowerhead.
+It is usually more tall and bushy than Rudbeckia hirta (Black-Eyed Susan), but it is shorter with fewer lobed leaves than Rudbeckia laciniata (Cutleaf Coneflower).
+Brown-Eyed Susan is often observed in the eastern range of the tallgrass prairie, but it tends to retreat to wetland or woodland areas further to the west where rainfall amounts are lower and summer temperatures are more extreme.

 Return